vfaronov/httpolice/README.rst

 .. image:: https://travis-ci.org/vfaronov/httpolice.svg?branch=master
    :target: https://travis-ci.org/vfaronov/httpolice

-HTTPolice is a **validator for HTTP requests and responses**.
-It can spot bad header syntax, inappropriate status codes, and other interoperability problems in your HTTP server or client.
+HTTPolice is a **validator or “linter” for HTTP requests and responses**.
+It can spot bad header syntax, inappropriate status codes, and other potential problems in your HTTP server or client.

 See `example report`__.